Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in the Haugesund area, specifically those in Vats, are situated near major maritime, energy, and technology sectors.
+Proximity To Key Business Districts: Data centers in the Haugesund area are situated near major maritime, energy, and technology sectors.
 This proximity enables low-latency connections to industrial IoT and automation systems used in North Sea energy production.

 Regional Market Reach: This location serves Western Norway effectively and functions as a secure secondary site for national enterprises based in Oslo.
-It provides an ideal balance between accessibility and isolation for disaster recovery purposes.
+It provides a balance between accessibility and isolation for disaster recovery purposes.

 Tax Advantage For Data Centers: While no specific data center tax incentives are currently in place, the region offers a stable and transparent business environment.
 The primary financial benefit for customers is long-term cost avoidance via some of the most competitive renewable energy rates in Europe.